Keerthana-Yellapragada/Facebook-Clone/README.md

 <br>

 # About
 WellnessPage is a fullstack application inspired by Facebook.
-WellnessPage is a platform that allows patients to find communities to connect with and find support.
+WellnessPage is a platform that provides patients with a community to connect with others and find support.

 ### Live link: [**https://wellnesspage.onrender.com**](https://wellnesspage.onrender.com)